-Your partner in ensuring that your child goes where he or she needs to will be your family law attorney.
+Your partner in ensuring that your child goes where they need to will be your family law attorney.
 Your attorney should have experience working with CPS and in working with folks that are incarcerated.
 The attorneys with the Law Office of Bryan Fagan meet both qualifications.
-If you are going to prison soon or will be getting out of prison stop by our office or give us a call to talk to us about your situation and about how we can help.
-Or, we can meet with your family while you are incarcerated so you can find out how we can be of service to you.
+Suppose you are going to prison soon or will be getting out of prison, stop by our office, or give us a call to talk to us about your situation and about how we can help.
+Or, we can meet with your family while you are incarcerated to find out how we can be of service to you.

-The other person that will be working closely with you on your child’s CPS case is the CPS caseworker.
-The CPS caseworker oversees the contact that you have with the agency and helps all parties develop plans that will go towards furthering whatever goals are developed in your case.
-Most of the time, the overarching goal of a CPS case will be to return your child to their home.
+The other person working closely with you on your child’s CPS case is the CPS caseworker.
+The CPS caseworker oversees the contact you have with the agency and helps all parties develop plans to progress further whatever goals are developed in your case.
+Most of the time, a CPS case's overarching goal will be to return your child to their home.
 Other times the goal is to place your child with a relative.
 Regardless, you are in a position to be able to assist the investigation.

 This is what we are going to be talking about in today’s blog post.
 Your role in a CPS case does not change just because you are incarcerated.
-Your input and involvement is critical to helping your child find stability in their life.
+Your input and involvement are critical to helping your child find stability in their life.
 It will be more difficult for you to fulfill your responsibility in jail or prison, but it is your job to meet that challenge.
-It’s my hope that our blog post will contain some information that will help you to achieve whatever goals you have for the case, your child and yourself.
+I hope that our blog post will contain some information that will help you achieve whatever goals you have for the case, your child, and yourself.

 The CPS caseworker in your case will….

 -The CPS caseworker is going to ask you what you want to see happen with your child.
 If you are going to be incarcerated for the foreseeable future, you won’t be able to have your child live with you.
-Even if you are going to be released from prison soon it is improbable that your transition back into the real world will allow you to take on the massive responsibility of caring for a child.
-With that said, the CPS caseworker will want to hear from you as far as what you see as the best opportunity for your child.
+Even if you are going to be released from prison soon, it is improbable that your transition back into the real world will allow you to take on the massive responsibility of caring for a child.
+With that said, the CPS caseworker will want to hear from you about what you see as the best opportunity for your child.

-You should have a copy of your court orders (if the facility where you are staying allows you to keep papers in your cell) handy and you can refer to those if you have questions.
+You should have a copy of your court orders (if the facility where you are staying allows you to keep papers in your cell) handy, and you can refer to those if you have questions.
 Sometimes court orders can be difficult to understand, and that is where having an attorney to represent you comes in handy.
-That attorney will be at every planning meeting with CPS, every hearing with the judge and can advocate for you even when you are not able to be in the room.
+That attorney will be at every planning meeting with CPS, every hearing with the judge, and can advocate for you even when you cannot be in the room.

 Otherwise, the CPS caseworker can speak to you about how much contact is currently being allowed by the judge between you and your child.
-Those opportunities to visit could be few and far between but they are better than nothing and provide you with an opportunity to continue your relationship with your child even when you are incarcerated.
+Those opportunities to visit could be few and far between.
+Still, they are better than nothing and provide you with an opportunity to continue your relationship with your child even when you are incarcerated.

--The CPS caseworker can tell you why you are only able to have limited contact with your child.
-It can be incredibly frustrating to learn that you cannot see your child as much as would like to.
+The CPS caseworker can tell you why you can only have limited contact with your child.
+It can be incredibly frustrating to learn that you cannot see your child as much as you would like to.
 Those visits with your child may be what makes your time in prison tolerable to some extent.
 However, the judge in your child’s case may have a completely different viewpoint on what is appropriate and in your child’s best interests.

 This is a saying that I tell people in my own life all the time.
-If you can do anything while you are in prison to increase your chances at getting more time with your child, or more time when you are out of prison with him or her, you should ask your CPS caseworker about that
+If you can do anything while you are in prison to increase your chances of getting more time with your child or when you are out of prison with him or her, you should ask your CPS caseworker about that.

 -The CPS caseworker will help you with your child.
-If you have an attorney he or she should be the primary person in your corner assisting you with doing this.
-However, if you do not have an attorney then the caseworker can step in and help you to answer the questions that your child has.
-Odds are high that your child will ask you about how much longer you will be staying in prison, how much longer the CPS case will be going on and who your child will be living with primarily after the case concludes itself.
-You may not know how to answer those questions but the CPS caseworker will help you find the right words.
+If you have an attorney, he or she should be the primary person in your corner, assisting you with doing this.
+However, if you do not have an attorney, the caseworker can help you answer the questions that your child has.
+The odds are high that your child will ask you about how much longer you will be staying in prison, how much longer the CPS case will be going on, and who your child will be living with primarily after the case concludes itself.
+You may not know how to answer those questions, but the CPS caseworker will help you find the right words.

--The CPS caseworker will help you to deal with your own emotions surrounding your incarceration during a CPS case.
-Again, it will not be easy having to watch a lot of the things that go on in your case happen without your being able to do much about it.
-Your CPS caseworker, along with your attorney, support system and other people, will be able to help you to work on those emotions and use them to better the life of your child however you can.
+-The CPS caseworker will help you deal with your own emotions surrounding your incarceration during a CPS case.
+Again, it will not be easy having to watch many of the things that go on in your case happen without being able to do much about it.
+Your CPS caseworker, along with your attorney, support system, and other people, will help you work on those emotions and use them to better the life of your child; however, you can.

 What services are available to you as an incarcerated parent?

-You can have your attorney or family members contact the facility where you are incarcerated in order to find out what services are available to you through the jail or prison.
+You can have your attorney or family members contact the facility where you are incarcerated to determine what services are available to you through the jail or prison.

 What are the basic rules associated with a child visiting you in prison?

 When it is possible and deemed to be in your child’s best interests, your child should be able to have face to face contact with you.
-The individual circumstances of your case will determine how much face to face contact you will be able to have with your child.
-Your facility where you are staying will have their own set of guidelines to keep in mind when it comes to taking advantage of all the visitation time that you are awarded in your court orders.
+Your case's individual circumstances will determine how many faces to face contact; you will have with your child.
+Your facility where you are staying will have their own set of guidelines to keep in mind when taking advantage of all the visitation time that you are awarded in your court orders.

 The court will determine how much visitation time you are allowed.
 Of course, you may not be able to be at every hearing in your child’s case.
 In fact, it is unlikely that you will be able to attend any hearing.
-For this reason, it is important that you have an attorney there on your behalf, advocating for you and your rights.
+For this reason, you must have an attorney there on your behalf, advocating for you and your rights.

 Many facilities in Texas have programs that help mothers and fathers who are incarcerated become better parents.
 These programs will screen inmates like yourself who apply to be in the program.
 Once you are accepted, you will need to attend classes during the week.
-If you display good behavior you will be able to see your child once per week for one hour and can continue to remain in the program.
+If you display good behavior, you will see your child once per week for one hour and can continue to remain in the program.

-What to do in order to have successful visits with your child while you are incarcerated
+What to do to have successful visits with your child while you are incarcerated

 Our attorneys represent clients every day in family courts across southeast Texas.
 We pride ourselves on helping our clients achieve successful results in a wide array of family cases.
-We put the interests of our clients and their families first and the rest falls into place once we do that.
-Thank you for spending part of your day with us and we hope to speak with you soon.
+We put our clients and their families' interests first, and the rest falls into place once we do that.
+Thank you for spending part of your day with us, and we hope to speak with you soon.

 Other Articles you may be interested in: